thatguyzz/alphafold-contact-order/README.md

 3. **Google Cloud and API**:
    - Each method required creating a project in Google Cloud and obtaining an API key.
 4. **Batch data processing**:
-   - Due to the file limit, a batch solution was implemented: download-process-delete in single batch.
+   - A batch solution was implemented: downloading, processing, and deleting files in a single batch.
+   - However, this approach was not fully utilized due to the client object’s non-serializability.
 5. **PLGrid infrastructure**:
    - Tools like `gsutil` and `gcloud storage` are not available in the PLGrid infrastructure, so tests were conducted locally.
 6. **Scaling and parallelism**: